Ranodj/rgt/Readme.md

     <br />
     <ul>
       <li>camera(vector2 position, vector2 windowsize, int mode = CAMERAMODE_CENTERED): takes in the position of the camera, the size of the game window, and the mode of the camera, creates a new camera with these properties</li>
-      <li>applyCamera(vector2 position) takes an absolute position, converts it to a position relative to the top left corner of the screen, and returns that</li>
+      <li>applyCamera(vector2 position): takes an absolute position, converts it to a position relative to the top left corner of the screen, and returns that</li>
       <li>setMode(int mode): takes in a mode and sets the camera's mode</li>
       <li>setWindowSize(vector2 windowSize): takes in a the size of the game window and sets the camera's window size to this</li>
     </ul>
     <br />
     <ul>
       <li>setWindowSize() can be inefficient due to having to re-calculate the mode of the camera in order to change the window size.</li>
       <li>The mode is where the picture is relative to the camera's position.
-For example, if the camera is set to CAMERAMODE_TOPLEFT, the view of the camera will be a rectangle with min(cameraPosition) and max(cameraPosition + windowSize).
-Likewise, if the camera is set to CAMERAMODE_BOTTOMRIGHT, the view of the camera will be a rectangle with min(cameraPosition - windowSize) and max(cameraPosition)</li>
+For example, if the camera is set to CAMERAMODE_TOPLEFT, the camera position will be the top left corner of the view.
+Likewise, if the camera is set to CAMERAMODE_BOTTOMRIGHT, the camera position will be the bottom right of the view</li>
     </ul>
   </li>